cronkitedata/cronkite-docs/docs/excel/practice/excel-police-uof.md

 ## Open data

 The current data is updated on the [Phoenix Open Data site](https://www.phoenixopendata.com/dataset/officer-involved-shooting-incidents/resource/8f8c1739-b905-407f-9eb6-6b10db55b931) in a comma-delimited text file.
-A copy of that data was saved as of Dec.
+A [copy of that data]({{site.baseurl}}/assets/data/csv/officer-involved-shooting-incidents_officer-involved-shooting-incidents-2017-forward_ois.csv) was saved as of Dec.
 24, 2018, in case it is taken down.

-Import the data into a spreadsheet and evaluate it by sorting and filtering.
+Import the data into a spreadsheet and evaluate it by sorting and filtering -- you don't need to know anything more than this right now.

 Answer the following questions:
 * How many incidents were logged in 2018?